 x-content-signature header.
 If one isn’t found, it falls back to a signature file.
 Regardless of the method, the update packages are now digitally signed using Ed25519 and are base64-encoded.

 How to Update to WordPress 5.2

-Since every customer’s site is different we always recommend utilizing the one-click staging environment.
-You can clone your live site in a matter of seconds and then test WordPress 5.2 with your existing theme and plugins to check for compatibility.
+Every site is unique, so it’s important to utilize the provided staging environment for all your testing.
+With a staging environment, you can clone your live site in a matter of seconds and then test WordPress 5.2 with your existing theme and plugins to check for compatibility.
 You can of course also take a manual backup before updating your live site, just to be safe.

 To update WordPress to 5.2 simply click on the updates icon in your WordPress admin dashboard.
 And click on the “Update Now” button.
 While your site is being updated, it will be in maintenance mode.
 As soon as your updates are complete, your site will return to normal.